SymbioticA

 Critical Art Ensemble has very publicly and legally performed scientific processes to demystify them and make them accessible to audiences.
 "Free Range Grains," CAE's latest project, includes a mobile DNA extraction laboratory for testing food products for the presence of genetically modified organisms

-From the CAE website: http://www.critical-art.net/ http://www.caedefensefund.org/
+From the CAE website: https://www.critical-art.net/ https://www.caedefensefund.org/

 Featuring: